4dspice/Caracal/README.md

 # Caracal

-/!\ This project is in alpha stage with limited parts testing which are subject to change, please make sure to report any issues in  https://github.com/suslemon/Caracal/issues/1
+/!\ This project is in alpha stage with limited parts testing which are subject to change, please make sure to report any problems in  https://github.com/suslemon/Caracal/issues/1

 A Voron V0 inspired minimalist and modular CoreXY 3D printer focused on ease of parts sourcing, reduced number of fasterner types, self-printable parts and fast and simple assembly.
 It is also tweaked to accept spare/salvaged parts from another printer like an Ender 3 to further minimise costs.